dimyG/jekyll-theme-chirpy/_posts/2020-12-02-animations-with-d3-and-react.md

 the idea of an html template language combined with the full power of javascript (see JSX) I chose React.
 After watching some introductory tutorials, I dived into React's documentation, which is really good by the way, and as any full stack web developer that respects himself, I looked at how I could combine react with django.
-Having my homework done, I proceeded to apply and test these new skills by building a small project.
-The idea was to go beyond the basic CRUD functionality and have some additional fun by creating an animation of some sort.
+Having my homework done, I proceeded to apply and test those skills by building a small project.
+The idea was to go beyond the basic CRUD functionality and have a bit more fun creating an animation of some sort.

-In my search for animation ideas, I found Ben Frederickson's [blog](http://www.benfrederickson.com/blog/) which has some really interesting animations.
-Since I wanted something simple for my small demo project, I chose to implement his [Min Heap](http://www.benfrederickson.com/heap-visualization/) example.
+In my search for animation ideas, I found Ben Frederickson's [blog](http://www.benfrederickson.com/blog/) which contains some interesting animations.
+Since I wanted something simple for my small demo project, I chose to implement the [Heap Sort](http://www.benfrederickson.com/heap-visualization/) algorithm.
 And voila...
 I named this small project [algozoom](http://algozoom.com/).

  ![Desktop View]({{ "/assets/img/sample/minHeap_forever_3.gif" | relative_url }})